tavip/linux/Documentation/labs/deferred_work.rst

 interrupt handler to run at a later time and execute the rest of the operations.

+.. slide:: Why do we need to defer work?
+   :level: 2

+   * The execution time of the interrupt handler must be as small as possible
+   * In interrupt context we can not use blocking calls

+     Using deferred work we can perform the minimum required work in the interrupt handler and schedule an asynchronous action from the interrupt handler to run at a later time and execute the rest of the operations.

 Deferred work that runs in interrupt context is also known as bottom-half, since its purpose is to execute the rest of the actions from an interrupt handler (top-half).